Airbus A321: Freighter conversion

 On 17 June 2015, ST Aerospace signed agreements with Airbus and EFW for a collaboration to launch the A320/A321 passenger-to-freighter (P2F) conversion programme.

 The initial converted aircraft first flew on 22 January 2020.
 On 27 October 2020, the first A321-200P2F was delivered to launch operator Qantas Freight.

 The A321-200PCF is a passenger to freighter conversion, developed by Precision Conversions and certificated in 2021.

 Sine Draco Aviation also offers an A321 passenger-to-freighter conversion programme; its first conversion is expected for the first quarter of 2022.

 On 15 March 2022, Lufthansa Cargo started to operate its A321F, a cargo variant of the A321.

+A321 MPA

+The A321 MPA (Maritime Patrol Aircraft) is a military maritime patrol and anti-submarine warfare derivative under development, based on the long-range commercial A321XLR variant.
+Unveiled at the Euronaval defense exhibition in November 2024, the concept was designed to meet a French military requirement.
+In February 2025, the French Defence Procurement Agency (DGA) awarded a 24-month definition and risk-assessment contract to Airbus Defence and Space as the prime contractor, in partnership with Thales Group, to prepare for the type's full-scale development and production launch at the end of 2026.

+The aircraft is planned to enter service with the French Navy between 2030 and 2040 to replace its aging fleet of Dassault Atlantique 2 patrol aircraft, operating out of Lann-Bihoué naval air base, and compete globally in the long-range category against the Boeing P-8 Poseidon.
+International interest in the platform grew following its presentation at the Singapore Airshow in February 2026.

+Billed by Airbus as a "flying frigate," the A321 MPA utilizes the extended fuselage and increased payload capacity of the A321XLR to house a dedicated internal weapons bay in an underfloor ventral gondola located behind the wing.
+This configuration minimizes aerodynamic drag while allowing the internal carriage of anti-submarine torpedoes and the FMAN/FMC future anti-ship and cruise missiles.
+The aircraft is designed for high-maneuverability at low altitudes and will be equipped with a comprehensive Thales sensor suite.
+This suite features a latest-generation active electronically scanned array (AESA) search radar, acoustic systems utilizing passive and active sonobuoys, a tail-mounted magnetic anomaly detector (MAD), electronic support measures (ESM), and integrated self-protection systems.

 Operators

+A Vietnam Airlines Airbus A321ceo retrofitted with the "Sharklets" wingtip devices.

 As of June 2025, 3,453 Airbus A321 aircraft (1701 ceo+1752 neo) were in service with more than 100 operators.
 American Airlines and Delta Air Lines operate the largest A321 fleets of 302 and 203 aircraft, respectively.